 - 2.2.
 Faculty members cannot accept reviewing or other fees where the fee is contingent on the use of the textbook or instructional materials in the faculty member's classes. - 2.2.1.
 There are no exceptions to this provision. - 2.3.
-In no instance should either an individual faculty member or a instructional dean accept a financial incentive to adopt a specific textbook. - 2.4.
-Textbooks, open educational resources, e-books, academic coursepacks, and other teaching materials should be selected for their academic and pedagogical value. - 2.4.1.
+In no instance should either an individual faculty member or an instructional dean accept a financial incentive to adopt a specific textbook. - 2.4.
+Textbooks, open educational resources, e-books, academic course packs, and other teaching materials should be selected for their academic and pedagogical value. - 2.4.1.
 Where there is no single obvious outstanding choice, other factors such as availability and price can be used in addition to pedagogical value. - 2.4.2.
 The selection of textbooks or instructional materials should be able to stand the test of peer review. - 2.5.
-Unless otherwise approved by the instructional dean, all sections of a course (e.g., HIS 131, American History I) must use the same textbook. - Section 3: Cost Considerations - 3.1.
+Unless otherwise approved by the instructional dean, all sections of a course (e.g., HIS 131, American History I) must use the same textbook.

+Section 3: Cost Considerations

+- 3.1.
 When working with publishers in order to make adoptions, faculty should carefully consider all available options. - 3.2.
 When possible, a textbook should be used for three academic years to allow for the use of used textbooks. - 3.2.1.
 Exceptions to this can be made with the approval of the instructional dean and in consideration of academic quality, changes in technology, changes in the field, or in a situation where the publisher changes editions and the old edition is no longer available. - 3.3.
 The PCC Bookstore provides students with certain options to reduce the cost of textbooks.
 They are as follows: - 3.3.1.
-The Pacer Backpack equity program provides students the opportunity to pay a flat rate per semester for physical books and digital materials including courseware. - 3.3.1.1.
-All students will start on this program but it is not required, and an optout option is available through the final drop/add date each semester.
+For students who purchase physical textbooks from the PCC Bookstore, buyback is available. - 3.3.1.1.
+Certain conditions apply.
+Contact the PCC Bookstore or visit its website for more information. - 3.3.2.
+Textbook rental is available for some course adoptions and may reduce the cost.